-How Long Should You Stay in Sober Living?
+How Long Can You Stay in a Sober Living House?

 In Alcoholics Anonymous meetings, newcomers are advised, for instance, to attend 90 meetings in 90 days and begin working the 12 steps, a process that takes several months to complete and is never technically over.
 At these meetings, alcoholics learn that drugs or alcohol were never the real problems.
 The problem was the disease of alcoholism, which requires lifelong treatment.

 The National Institute on Drug Abuse has published research that concludes that recovering addicts generally need at least 3 months of treatment to get sober.
 More than 3 months is associated with even better outcomes.